azitowolf/yoga-sequencer/README.md

 * User can see more information on each pose
 * User can change the layout of the poses
 * User can print the poses (print-friendly view)
+* User can see poses in Single Column on Mobile

 # Learning Materials